ropensci/clifro/README.md

 [![Build Status](https://travis-ci.org/ropensci/clifro.svg)](https://travis-ci.org/ropensci/clifro) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/clifro)](https://cran.r-project.org/package=clifro) [![](http://cranlogs.r-pkg.org/badges/clifro)](https://cran.r-project.org/package=clifro) [![codecov.io](https://codecov.io/github/ropensci/clifro/coverage.svg?branch=master)](https://codecov.io/github/ropensci/clifro?branch=master)

-New Zealand's National Climate Database, CliFlo [CliFlo](http://cliflo.niwa.co.nz/) holds data from about 6500 climate stations, with observations dating back to 1850.
+New Zealand's National Climate Database, [CliFlo](http://cliflo.niwa.co.nz/) holds data from about 6500 climate stations, with observations dating back to 1850.
 CliFlo returns raw data at ten minute, hourly, and daily frequencies.
 CliFlo also returns statistical summaries, inclusive of about eighty different types of monthly and annual statistics and six types of thirty−year normals.

 The *clifro* package is designed to minimise the hassle in downloading data from CliFlo.
 It does this by providing functions for the user to log in, easily choose the appropriate datatypes and stations, and then query the database.
 Once the data have been downloaded, they are stored as specific objects in **R** with the primary aim to ensure data visualisation and exploration is done with minimal effort and maximum efficiency.